 02 – Cambridge University

 The University of Cambridge is a public research university in Cambridge, England.
 Founded in 1209, Cambridge is the second-oldest university in the English-speaking world and the world’s fourth-oldest surviving university.
 As previously explained, the university grew out of an association of scholars who left the University of Oxford after a dispute with the townspeople.
-The university has educated many notable alumni, including eminent mathematicians, scientists, politicians, lawyers, philosophers, writers, actors, and foreign Heads of State.
+The university has educated many notable alumni.
+The list is full of eminent mathematicians, scientists, politicians, lawyers, philosophers, writers, actors, and foreign Heads of State.
 92 laureates and ten Fields medalists have been affiliated with Cambridge as students, faculty, staff or alumni.

 01 – Harvard University